After Malaria Is Cured The Frequency Of The Hbs Allele

 Public Education

 Public education campaigns can raise awareness about sickle cell anemia and the importance of genetic screening.
-This can help to reduce the stigma associated with the disease and to promote informed decision-making.
+This can help to reduce the stigma associated with the disease and to promote informed decision-making And that's really what it comes down to..

 Case Studies and Examples